-- Avoid dwelling on objections: Do not emphasize the objection by counteracting with a direct defense of an objection.
+- Reframe how you see objections: Do not emphasize the sales objection by counteracting with a direct defense.
 That’s adding fuel to the fire!
-Redirect the conversation away from a prospect’s gripe.
+Use your sales scripts to redirect the conversation away from a prospect’s gripe.

-- Avoid focusing on the sale: Instead, focus on the customer!
-It’s easy to forget the customer experience when you’re focused on the sale.
+- Focus on the solution, not the sale: It’s easy to forget the customer experience when you’re focused on the sale.
 Make a customer, not a sale!
 Talk to prospects about their problems and how to solve them, not your commodity and its uses.

-- Avoid beating yourself up: Learn how to handle sales rejection with these useful tips.
+- Don’t beat yourself up: Learn how to handle sales rejection with these useful tips.